Sensitivity analysis-guided model reduction of a mathematical model of pembrolizumab therapy for de novo metastatic MSI-H/dMMR colorectal cancer: Mathematical Models

 \subsubsection{Model Equations}

-The model equations are identical to those from \cite{Hawi2025}; however, for completeness, we provide the mathematical model below.
-A full derivation of the model is available in \cite{Hawi2025}, and the parameter values used---listed in \autoref{tableofparams}---are estimated as described therein. \subsubsubsection{Equations for Cancer Cells, DAMPs, and DCs}
+The model equations are identical to those from \citep{Hawi2026meta}; however, for completeness, we provide the mathematical model below.
+A full derivation of the model is available in Appendix A, and the parameter values used---listed in Table A.1---are estimated as described therein. \paragraph{Equations for Cancer Cells, DAMPs, and DCs}